-In 1956, she joined IBM as a computer programmer, eventually moving to Los Angeles where she performed pioneering work writing software to perform orbit computations.
-She was part of the team that calculated the paths of manned space vehicles, beginning with NASA's Project Vanguard & Project Mercury, and later the Apollo program.
+Raised by a single workingclass mother and educated in segregated schools in Washington D.C.’s African American community, Granville went on to help the first man land on the moon.
+After earning a PhD in mathematics in 1949 – only the second African American woman to do so at the time – she taught mathematics at Fisk University and later at California State University.
+In 1956, she joined IBM as a computer programmer, where her career rocketed.
+She eventually moved to Los Angeles where she was part of the team that calculated the paths of manned space vehicles, beginning with NASA's Project Vanguard & Project Mercury, and later the Apollo program.

 Mark Dean grew up in a segregated town in East Tennessee and graduated from the University of Tennessee with a degree in Electrical Engineering.
 Dean went to work for IBM and later became one of the inventors of the IBM personal computer, holding three of the nine original patents.

 Dean returned to graduate school, earning a PhD at Stanford, all while working for IBM.
 Along with colleague Dennis Moeller, he developed the Industry Standard Architecture bus (ISA) which allowed external devices, such as keyboards and speakers, to be plugged into the PC.
 He led development of the first color monitor for the PC, and the team that developed the first gigahertz chip, able to make a billion calculations per second.

 Dean was the first African American to be named an IBM Fellow.
 He received the Black Engineer of the Year President's Award and was inducted into the National Inventor Hall of Fame.
 Dean retired from IBM in 2013 and now serves as a professor and interim dean of engineering at the University of Tennessee.